xzos/PyZDDE/README.markdown

-PyZDDE is a python toolbox to communicate with ZEMAX using the Microsoft Windows DDE channel.
-This toolbox, implemented in Python, is similar to the MZDDE toolbox, in Matlab, developed by Derek Griffith at CSIR (http://kb-en.radiantzemax.com/KnowledgebaseArticle50204.aspx).
+PyZDDE is a python toolbox (extension) for communicating with ZEMAX using the Microsoft Windows DDE channel.
+This toolbox, which makes use of Zemax's API interface, is implemented in Python.
+It is similar to the MZDDE toolbox, in Matlab, developed by Derek Griffith at CSIR (http://kb-en.radiantzemax.com/KnowledgebaseArticle50204.aspx).